JoeBillingsley/JoeTheAverage.github.io/projects/100-beers.md

 </script>
 <!-- /Beer map  -->

 Overall the map is looking diverse with caps from all over the place.
 I was worried that there would be a bit of a bias towards the south (since that's where I've been living) and while that is present it doesn't look like it'll be too much of an issue.
-A bigger problem is that (surprisingly enough) breweries tend to congregate near large population centres.
-So whilst I've got far too many bottlecaps from London already (13% are in greater London) it's looking like getting caps from the Scottish highlands may be a bit of a challenge.
+A bigger problem is that (surprisingly enough) breweries tend to congregate near large population centres  so whilst I've got far too many bottlecaps from London already getting beers from the Scottish highlands is proving a bit of a challenge.

 ## The Progress
 I've been tracking the progress of this map on github which means I can look at the revision history and see what beers I drank and when.
 Unfortunately I didn't think to start documenting everything properly until I was about 40 beers.
 Anyway, here's a graph: